ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

-Next, we will perform some mild data cleaning, and inspect the dataset.
+Next, we will inspect the dataset and perform some mild data cleaning.

 *** =instructions
+- Print the first 5 rows of `data` using the `head()` method.
 - The dataset remains stored as `data`.
 Two columns in `data` are `is_red` and `color`, which are redundant.
 Drop `color` from the dataset, and save the new dataset as `numeric_data`.

 *** =hint
+- The first optional parameter `data.head()` specifies the number of rows to print.
 - Pandas dataframes contain the `drop` method - give that a try!
 - To make sure this is applied to the column, you might try including the parameter `axis=1`!